Vivek6412/java-library-management-system/README.md

 ---

-## ⭐ Support
+## ⭐ Project Status

+✅ Fully Functional
+✅ GUI + CLI Implemented
+✅ All core features completed

+---

+## 💡 Note

+This project demonstrates:

+* Object-Oriented Programming (OOP)
+* GUI development using Swing
+* Real-world system design logic

+---

-If you like this project, don’t forget to ⭐ star the repository!
+⭐ If you like this project, consider giving it a star!